-Before I make hot chocolate, I first like to make a batch of chocolate syrup so that I can enjoy several cups of hot chocolate over a week or two, not at once, although I could gulp down several cups in one sitting, this tastes so, so good.
-Making the syrup first does require (very minimal) extra work, depending on your perspective.
+Before I make hot chocolate, I first like to make a batch of chocolate syrup so that I can quickly whip up hot chocolate over a week or two (although I could gulp down several cups in one sitting and polish all the syrup off, this tastes so, so good).
+Making the syrup first does require (very minimal) extra work up front but it pays off later.

 If you can stop at just one cup of this rich, slightly spicy hot chocolate, then you could skip making the syrup.
 You’d simply heat up a cup of milk, stir in some cocoa, sugar, a pinch of salt, vanilla and spices, whisk for a few minutes, enjoy your hot drink on a cold afternoon and your hot chocolate making would come to an abrupt end.